H-jamesR2/receipt-processor-challenge/README.md

 To run unit tests, follow these steps:
-1. **Navigate to the `model` Directory**:
+1. **Navigate to `model` OR `controller` Directory**:
-   Change into the `model` directory where the test files are located:
+   Change into the directory where the test files are located:
-   - Note: that we only wrote unit tests for model/receipt.
+   - Note: that we only wrote unit tests for:
+   - model/receipt, controller/receiptController

    ```sh
    cd model